WayneMRoseberry/WayneMRoseberry.github.io/_posts/2023-12-06-Is-testing-bouncing.markdown

 knowledge and skills to help support and build the development team capabilties to do better at their own testing.

 What does this all mean?
-Is testing coming back?
+Is testing by testers coming back?
 =========================================
 Way to put up a strawman, Wayne!

-There is still a large market for testing, mostly satisfied by the majority of software development shops that have not adopted continuous integration and continuous and delivery and have not yet adopted the "no testers neeed" viewpoint.
+There is still a large market for softare testers, mostly satisfied by the majority of software development shops that have not adopted continuous integration and continuous and delivery and have not yet adopted the "no testers neeed" viewpoint.
 It is the front